1.0 Light can be dispersed into colors

 diffraction grating, diffractive and mutual interferencediffraction orders.

-Because of their dispersive properties, gratings are
+Because of their dispersive properties,

 commonly used in monochromators and spectrometers.